 Thanks, Deena for sharing the heartache of your loss and the indomitable spirit that helps you face and deal with it.
 Grieving for a lost love one is exquisitely painful under any circumstances, but seems impossibly cruel when you lose a young child and when that child was unhappy enough in life to prefer death.
 Many surviving parents feel that life has lost all meaning and become suicidal themselves.

-To them I say that, however difficult, life somehow must go on.
-You must be here for your friends and family who need you and would be doubly bereft and horror stricken were you to act on your wishes.
-You will eventually, after much struggle and suffering, come to terms with the the pain of the past and find new meaning in your future life and relationships.
+To them, I say that, however difficult, life somehow must go on.
+You must be here for your friends and family who need you and would be doubly bereft and horror-stricken were you to act on your wishes.
+You will eventually, after much struggle and suffering, come to terms with the pain of the past and find new meaning in your future life and relationships.
 And you must live for your lost loved child who would not want to condemn you to death on his account and would not want to be forgotten.
-And for many, life must go on for religious reasons and/or for practical reasons (who else would take care of the remaining family).
+And for many, life must go on for religious reasons and/or for practical reasons (who else would take care of the remaining family?).

 I have known dozens of mothers who have lost children to suicide.
 None ever really got over it.
 All remained intermittently haunted and forever felt an empty space and a hollowness in life.